Mathieu-Beliveau/munchkin/README.md

 The application lives in your system tray.
 It will show a red icon when encountering a true connection loss.
 To prevent locking the user out, the application enters standby mode when failing to reach your bluetooth devices.

+## Building

+**Binaries are distributed on the project repository; you can download them directly from there.**

+If you wish to build against your operating system, some python knowledge is assumed:

+Install the following dependencies preferably in a ``venv``:

+- pybluez
+- PyQt5

+Install ``pyinstaller`` through your favorite package manager.

+Then generate a standalone executable with, at the projet's root:

+``pyinstaller -p ./.venv/lib/python3.8/site-packages/ --name munchkin --onefile ./cli.py``

+(where we specify the venv site-packages to avoid conflicts against system libraries.)

+Pyinstaller will generate the final binary in the ``dist`` folder.

+### Note:

+The application's icons are bundled as a Qt resource using:

+``pyrcc5 ./icons.qrc -o ./munchkin/icons_resource.py``

+(On Ubuntu, ``pyrcc5`` is part of the ``pyqt5-dev-tools`` package)

+This is required such that the tray icons will show up once the application has been bundled by ``pyinstaller``.

 ## Runtime Arguments

 ``--devices`` A comma separated list of bluetooth addresses to scan for (in the XX:XX:XX:XX:XX:XX format).